varunkhurana07/varunkhurana07.github.io/_pages/about.md

 ---

-**My long-term vision is to build a foundation world model for behavior that understands how human preferences evolve over time, continuously learns from experience, operates from limited behavioral signals, and provides interpretable insights that practitioners can trust.**
+**My long-term vision is to build a foundation world model for behavior that understands how human preferences evolve over time, continuously learns from experience, operates from limited behavioral signals and provides interpretable insights that practitioners can trust.**

+---